 - highlights and raises the profile of fortified heritage, such as walled towns, fortresses and defensive lines

-For all information, contact our EFFORTS EU Liaison:
+For all information, contact our EFFORTS Secretary and EU Liaison: